This site is optimised to run in horisontal view. Please rotate your device before continuing.

 Maybe some employees are motivated by things like gift cards, pizza parties, or bonuses.
 Maybe others aren’t.
 It’s imperative to know what will inspire employees the most.
 Though this may seem like an easy part of developing food safety culture, it can be quite tricky if you don’t put time into selecting the most relevant recognitions and rewards.

-As an example of such a program, let’s say a plant manager takes the time to really get to know her managers and supervisors, and one of the supervisors was a single mom.
+As an example of such a programme, let’s say a plant manager takes the time to really get to know her managers and supervisors, and one of the supervisors was a single mom.
 Instead of giving a pizza party, it might have meant more to the single mother to have an extra day off to be at home with her children.
-So, that’s the core of recognition that would really resonate with this employee and fully motivate her to perform the target food safety behaviors.
+So, that’s the core of recognition that would really resonate with this employee and fully motivate her to perform the target food safety behaviours.

 Most importantly, don’t fall in the trap of making all recognitions target individuals only.
 As mentioned in the webinar, food safety is a team sport.
 No individual can solve all the food safety problems.
-Therefore, recognizing teams will motivate them towards working together, instead of cultivating individual heroes.
+Therefore, recognising teams will motivate them towards working together, instead of cultivating individual heroes.

 • Keep it simple.